-It’s been five years since the infamous Black Friday data breach that occurred at Target stores across the nation, compromising a devastating number of point-of-sale systems and along with it, over 40 million credit and debit card numbers.
-Last May, Target reached an 18.5-million dollar multistate settlement, requiring they employ an executive to oversee a comprehensive data security program.
+In 2013, the infamous Target data breach swept through America, compromising a devastating number of point-of-sale systems and along with it, over 40 million credit and debit card numbers.
+Four years later in 2017, Target reached an 18.5-million dollar multistate settlement, requiring they employ an executive to oversee a comprehensive data security program.
 The company was also required to hire a third-party which will encrypt and protect card information, ensuring their data is secured and unreadable if accessed.

 Target has since been adopting appropriate measures to keep their customers’ information safe – but it’s important to learn from where they went wrong.
 So what was Target lacking before?
-We’ve compiled a comprehensive autopsy, diagnosing several factors and components which led to Target’s massive security breach.
+We’ve compiled a comprehensive autopsy: here's our case study, diagnosing several factors and components which led to Target’s massive security breach.

-According to Krebs on Security, who first reported the news, the breach involved the acquiring of customer information stored in the magnetic strip on the back of their payment cards.
+According to Krebs on Security, who first reported the news, the breach involved the acquiring of customer information (encrypted PIN data, customer names, credit and debit card numbers, card expiration dates) stored in the magnetic stripe on the back of their payment cards.
 Undetectable malware was installed on a number of point-of-sale systems in a short amount of time, which indicates the software may have been installed via an automatic updating process.
 Since this breach, the U.S. has adopted EMV technology, which would have prevented hackers from acquiring information via the magnetic stripe (in other words, their malware would not have affected the chipcard).
-The attackers completed their attack by accessing one of Target’s third party vendors, a refrigerator contractor, Fazio Mechanical.
+The perpetrators completed their attack by accessing one of Target’s third-party vendors, a refrigerator contractor, Fazio Mechanical.
 The vendor accessing Target’s systems was not using adequate anti-malware software, and their lack of segregation between networks led to the compromise of millions of customers’ information.

-What’s interesting to consider about the Target data breach is the fact that Target passed PCI compliance audits prior to the breach.
-Target had implemented security methods required by the PCI Security Council.
+What’s interesting to consider about the Target security breach is the fact that Target passed PCI compliance audits prior to the breach and had implemented security methods required by the PCI Security Council.

 Target missed several internal alerts, and only discovered their breach when contacted by the Department of Justice.
 Their monitoring software (FireEye) alerted Target staff in Bangalore, India, who in turn notified staff in Minneapolis: but no action was taken.